benbiles/PHONO_DSP_STREAMER_ESP32/README.md

 PHASE 1 testing / notes

-some crackling caused by delay line in DSP.
+some crackling caused by not oversampling ?
 The DSP IIR filter processes with a delay line of 2.

-adjust timing in pipline to fix ? add equivalent delay to pipeline ? or make a small ring buffer ? delay line of 2 would be 2048 samples ( about 4.3ms)
+I should sample at twice needed sample rate to get rid of noise ??
+Needs to fix this before moving on to phase 2!

 PHASE 2